-1. Does the country have a policy or strategy that promotes information, education and communication (IEC) on HIV to the general population?:
+1. Does the country have a policy or strategy that promotes information, education and communication (IEC) on HIV to the general population?: Yes

--IF YES, what key messages are explicitly promoted?

-Briefly comment on how they pose barriers:

-Abstain from injecting drugs:

-Avoid commercial sex:

-Avoid inter-generational sex:

-Be faithful:

-Be sexually abstinent:

-Delay sexual debut:

-Engage in safe(r) sex:

-Fight against violence against women:

-Greater acceptance and involvement of people living with HIV:

-Greater involvement of men in reproductive health programmes:

-Know your HIV status:

-Males to get circumcised under medical supervision:

-Prevent mother-to-child transmission of HIV:

-Promote greater equality between men and women:
+FIF YES, what key messages are explicitly promoted?
+Abstain from injecting drugs: No Avoid commercial sex: No Avoid inter-generational sex: No Be faithful: No Be sexually abstinent: No Delay sexual debut: No Engage in safe(r) sex: Yes Fight against violence against women: Yes Greater acceptance and involvement of people living with HIV: Yes Greater involvement of men in reproductive health programmes: Yes Know your HIV status: Yes Males to get circumcised under medical supervision: No Prevent mother-to-child transmission of HIV: Yes Promote greater equality between men and women: Yes

-Reduce the number of sexual partners:
+Reduce the number of sexual partners: No Use clean needles and syringes: Yes Use condoms consistently: Yes Other [write in below]: Fighting STDs

-No

-Use clean needles and syringes:

-Yes

-Use condoms consistently:

-Yes

-Other [write in below]: